Close Menu

 #4 Your computer HDD is slow

-That is because there are literally dozens of things you have to know about how computers work just to transfer data from a card to a computer HDD.
+There are literally dozens of things you have to know about how computers work just to transfer data from a card to a computer HDD.

 Even if you have the fastest USB, the fastest USB cables, the fastest USB card reader, and the fastest CFExpress cards in the world, when all that data gets downloaded onto your computer it still has to be saved onto the HDD or SSD and if the storage device in your computer is slow guess what??
 Your transfers will still be slow.
 The fact is that while a CFExpress card can manage about 1,700 MB/s read speeds and the USB 3.2 spec can support that, the fastest mechanical hard drives will generally write to disk at about 170 MB/s, or about 10 times slower than the fastest cards.